jmuzquiz/SQLproject/README.md

     demand_count DESC
 LIMIT 5;
 ```
-Here's the breakdown of the most demanded skills for data scientists in 2023:
+### Key Findings

--**Python** and **SQL** remain fundamental, emphasizing the need for strong foundational skills in data manipulation, analysis, and machine learning model development.
+- **Python** and **SQL** remain fundamental, emphasizing the need for strong foundational skills in data manipulation, analysis, and machine learning model development.
--**R**, **AWS**, and **Tableau** are also crucial, indicating high demand for statistical analysis, cloud computing skills, and advanced data visualization capabilities in complex data science projects.
+- **R**, **AWS**, and **Tableau** are also crucial, indicating high demand for statistical analysis, cloud computing skills, and advanced data visualization capabilities in complex data science projects.

-### Top 5 In-Demand Skills for Data Scientists
+### Visualizing Top 5 Demanded Skills
+Below is a table of the top 5 most in-demand skills in remote data scientist job postings that were generated from the third SQL query:

 | Skills      | Demand Count |
 |-------------|--------------|